VMLVaske/BachelorThesis/README.md

 ## Special thanks to
-Jussi Salzwedel, my first exmanier.
+Jussi Salzwedel, my first examiner.
 Jason Carver, my second examiner.
 Christoph Burgdorf who guided me through the whole thought-process and was my mentor and supervisor.
 Kurt Merbeth who always had an open ear in the middle of the night to listen